mmmineo/CYBER440-FinalProject/StatusReport1.md

 Memory dump analysis shows _possibly malicious processes_

-Log analysis shows purely IMAP mail traffic travelling between 192.168.100.21 (mail server?) and other hosts.
+Log analysis shows _purely IMAP mail_ traffic travelling between _192.168.100.21 (mail server?)_ and other hosts.

 ### Network Data
 1. How many months/weeks/days/hours/minutes worth of network data do you have? **4 days, 7 hours, 45 minutes and 55 seconds**
-2. How many packets? **12,315,047** _Note: "Killed" exception thrown on 02-27-2020_1.4 that may have affected total packet count._
+2. How many packets? **12,315,047 - Note: "Killed" exception thrown on 02-27-2020_1.4 that may have affected total packet count.**
   ```
   def countpack():
       counter = 0